spacetelescope/jwst/docs/jwst/data_products/science_products.rst

  - VAR_POISSON: 2-D resampled Poisson variance estimates for each pixel
  - VAR_RNOISE: 2-D resampled read noise variance estimates for each pixel
  - VAR_FLAT: 2-D resampled flat-field variance estimates for each pixel
+ - WCS-TABLE: A table listing the wavelength values to be associated with each dispersion element in the SCI array, in a format that conforms to the FITS spectroscopic WCS standards.
+   Only appears for spectroscopic products (``s2d``).
  - HDRTAB: A table containing meta data (FITS keyword values) for all of the input images that were combined to produce the output image.
 Only appears when multiple inputs are used.
  - ADSF: The data model meta data.